Code-Institute-Submissions/Germany-Online-Guide/README.md

 * The image was obtained from a friend, who had this picture taken by his co-worker

 #### Image above the 'Information' section
-* The photo was obtained from myself, as I have taken the picture myself
+* The photo was taken by picture me

 #### Gallery in media.html
 * The photos in the gallery were obtained from the following websites: